Would you please share this post?

 We were at Mass in one of the Mission Churches founded by St. Junipero Sera.
 It was a beautiful Church with incredible art from hundreds of years ago.
 The priest began the Prayers of the Faithful and said, "Please mention your prayer intentions so we can offer them to God".

-One person said, "For my uncle, let us prayer to the Lord."
+One person said, "For my uncle, let us pray to the Lord."

 Another yelled out, "For my pregnant friend, let us pray to the Lord."